 Exploring Orientalism in the History of Art

-Orientalism refers to the depiction of Eastern cultures, particularly Middle Eastern, East Asian, and South Asian cultures, in Western art, literature, and scholarship.
+Orientalism encompasses the Western representation of Eastern cultures, particularly the Middle East, Asia, and North Africa, by academics, artists, and authors.
 It is often characterized by romanticized, exotic, and stereotypical portrayals of these cultures.

 History of Orientalism